TruelyMostWanted/a-truely-diabolic-research-work/input/strategy2_prompts.md

 Use ALL of the previoulsy provided and generated CSV data (Entities, Relations, Goals, Conditions, DecisionVariables) and formulate the optimization model mathematically and logically.
 Write it into a LaTeX (.tex) file (or code-block) and provide the created file in chat.
 The file consists of a introduction page with Title, Author, Date and Table of Contents.
-The actual file contest consists of 7 different \sections labeled "1.
-Problem/Model Description", "2.
-Sets (Entities)", "3.
-Indices", "4.
-Goals", "5.
-Conditions", "6.
-DecisionVariables" and "7.
-Possible Model Extension(s)"
+The actual file contest consists of 5 different \sections labeled "1.
+Sets (Entities)", "2.
+Indices", "3.
+Goals", "4.
+Conditions", "5.
+DecisionVariables"

 ---